Type 97 Te-Ke tankette

 The Type 97 Light armored car Te-Ke (九七式軽装甲車 テケ, Kyū-nana-shiki kei sōkōsha Teke) was a tankette used by the Imperial Japanese Army in the Second Sino-Japanese War, at Nomonhan against the Soviet Union, and in World War II.
 It was designed as a fast reconnaissance vehicle, and was a replacement for the earlier Type 94 tankette.

 History and development

 The origins of the Type 97 lay in a prototype diesel-engine version of the Type 94 TK developed by Hino Motors in 1936.
 Although the prototype had a more powerful engine and larger gun, initial trials were not successful and the Japanese Army demanded changes before acceptance.
 Hino responded with a modified prototype in November 1937, in which the engine was moved towards the rear of the chassis.
 This design was accepted and full production began in 1938.
-A total of 616 units were produced from 1938 to 1944 (1 unit in 1937, 56 units in 1938, 217 units in 1939, 284 units in 1940, 58 units between 1941 and 1944).
+A total of 616 units were produced from 1937 to 1944 (1 prototype unit in 1937, 56 units in 1938, 217 units in 1939, 284 units in 1940, 58 units between 1941 and 1944).